harpur/Bombus/README.md

 	-ploidy 1 &
 </code></pre>

-Following these raw SNP and indel calls, we
+Following these raw SNP and indel calls, I trimmed all SNPs within 10bp of an indel and all SNPs with QD < 5.0, FS > 40.0, or MQ < 25.0.
+I also remove all SNPs within 5 bp of a SNP that was called as heterozygotic in at least 2 drone samples (putativeCNV.list)

+####SNP Functional Roles
+Identified putative functional role of SNPs using SNPEFF v XXXXXXXX.
+I collated a list of genes with polymorphic stop codons that will be masked from analysis